 Tax Allowances Are Key to More Income

 Tax allowances are the key to more income throughout the year.
 Unfortunately very few people know how they work.
 It’s that time of year when many people start to get giddy about getting that fat tax refund they’ve been waiting for.
-According to the IRS, the average tax refund last year was a whopping $3,036.
-Surely, visions of HDTV’s, laptops, and smartphones are dancing through the heads of many.
+According to the IRS, the average tax refund in recent years has hovered around $3,000 per filed return.
 What many of us, particularly younger professionals, don’t realize or don’t want to accept, is that getting that huge refund is really a poor financial strategy.

 The reason why anyone would be able to receive a huge refund is mostly going to be due to the fact that they were paying the government too much withholding tax on their income throughout the year in the first place.
 A lot of people realize this, but don’t seem to know how to take action.
 Personally speaking, I have fallen into that psychological trap as well, where you think by getting a large refund you are somehow better off financially for it.
 Getting that large check in the mail feels like a huge blessing.
 Quite the opposite is true.